equinor/iec63131/README.md

 _ **NOTE** _: It is not a topic for the SCD-AML generator to add template information to the AML-file.

-## 2.4SCD.AML – Control System Generator
+## 2.4 SCD.AML – Control System Generator

 The control system vendor receives SCD.AML file&#39;s and must convert these into their own programming language.
 Each of the AML files contains the library and this must be mapped to the control system vendor&#39;s internal classes.

 Additional missing information in the SCD.AML file can be collected added from relevant project engineering documents.

-## 2.5Control System – AML Generator
+## 2.5 Control System – AML Generator

 To be able to check existing control system design against incoming AML file, an extraction of existing design and converting this to the standard AML design will give an option for comparing the two AML files for discrepancies.

 It is recommended that the vendor develop such solutions.

-# 3Content of a Automation ML file - AML
+# 3 Content of a Automation ML file - AML

 Editor and information about the tool can be found her: